-An epic is a long, often book-length, narrative in verse form that retells the heroic journey of a single person or a group of persons.
-Elements that typically distinguish epics include superhuman deeds, fabulous adventures, highly stylized language, and a blending of lyrical and dramatic traditions.
+Epic is a long, often book-length, narrative in verse form that retells the heroic journey of a single person, or group of persons.

 History of the Epic Form